Ika1009/Food-Scan-Genius-Backend/README.md

 > "Food Scan Genius has been a game-changer for me.
 I can't imagine life without it!" - **Sarah T.**

 > "This app has revolutionized the way I navigate the grocery store.
-It's a lifesaver!" - **Lisa M.**
+It's a lifesaver!" - **Nikoleta D.**

-> "Highly recommend for anyone looking for safe products and restaurants." - **John P.**
+> "Highly recommend for anyone looking for safe products and restaurants." - **Marko Đ.**

 ## 🥑 Get Started